 As for the guitar itself, many have been pleased with their buy, and many have bought it for their older children.
 It’s presumably made from basswood while it’s confirmed the neck is made from maple and the fingerboard from rosewood.
 It has a Strat-inspired body shape with contours made for comfort, three single coil pickups for crisp, vintage tones, and a tremolo bridge with adjustable saddles.

 It’s an entry-level guitar with a good setup for a beginner – child or adult.
 You won’t have to feel guilty about upgrading the gear or any hardware and electronics in the future as this entire package costs less than $100.

 4. Best 1/4 Size Electric Guitar: WINZZ 30″ Kid’s Beginners Kit Review

-- GREAT GIFT IDEAL - Double cutaway style 30 inches electric guitar with 21 fret & 20” body length perfect for 4 - 10 years old right-handed children
+- GREAT GIFT IDEAL - Double cutaway style 30 inches mini electric guitar with 21 fret & 20” scale length perfect for 4 - 10 years old right-handed children

 - POSITIVE ENERGY - Bright attractive colors like the light of the sun bring full of energy